ccao-data/service-shiny-proxy/README.md

-# Data Science Application Server Backend
+# Data Department Application Server Backend

 This repository hosts the Docker and config files that run the CCAO's application server backend.
 We use a free, open source package called [ShinyProxy](https://www.shinyproxy.io/) to deploy containerized applications using Docker.